svn2github/CUDA-Z/doc/readme.txt

 APPLE Platform
 ..............

+I made few stapes to let CUDA-Z run on Mac OS X (SnowLeo).
+This port is in alpha stage....
+So, don't be too optimistic here because I still have no good Mac HW for tests.
-I didn't have chance to try to build CUDA-Z in MacOS X because of lack of original Apple hardware.
-Build of CUDA-Z in MacOS X shouldn't be too complicated for any C/C++-developer.
-You can get gcc and g++ from OS distributer (XCode tools).
-You still have to download or build Qt from NOKIA and CUDA toolkit package from NVIDIA website.
-Have fun! :-) Give me your feedback will it work there?
+To build CUDA-Z in Mac OS X you should install the Developers package (XCode tools).
+You still have to download (or/and build) Qt from NOKIA and CUDA driver and toolkit packages from NVIDIA website.

 Happy hacking!